This post contains affiliate links. Please see my disclosure for more information.

 For an affordable room in a nice setting, consider booking a room at Max Brown Hotel Canal District.
 For something unique, stay at the Pulitzer Amsterdam, a five star hotel composed of twenty canal houses.
 For the luxury experience, book a room at The Dylan Amsterdam to experience old world charm combined with new amenities.
 You’ll not find that many hotels in this area as it’s mostly residential, however there’s also apartment rentals in the Jordaan for those with bigger groups.
 As there’s not that many hotels in de Jordaan, book early as they go quickly.

 Food: While in Amsterdam, try Indonesian AND Surinamese food.
 Finding both out of their respective countries is quite difficult outside of the Netherlands, but you’ll find them to be incredibly delicious, different than Dutch food, and inexpensive (if you’re not doing rijsttafel!).
-Some of the best ones focus on take-out only although some have limited seating for a quick bite.
-Keep reading for my favorite Surinamese food!
+Click to read about Dutch food.

 For the best Indonesian in the Jordaan: “Manis” or Eethuis Pondok Indah allows you to pick from what seems like a million different options to make a memorable meal that I love to bring visitors to.
+Click for my favorite restaurants!
 Winkel 43 has the best apple pie in Amsterdam.

 - Boutique Wear/Specialty Shopping: Nine Streets (9 Straatjes) – Famous Shopping Area